ncatlab/nlab-content/pages/2488.md

 this is equivalent to saying that $f$ is $k$-truncated when it is so regarded as an object of the [[over quasi-category|over (∞,1)-category]] $C_{/Y}$.
 (See also [[Higher Topos Theory|HTT, rem.
 5.5.6.12]].)

-Unwinding the definitions and applying the long exact sequence of homotopy groups, we have +-- {: .num_prop }
+Unwinding the definitions and applying the [[long exact sequence of homotopy groups]], we have:

++-- {: .num_prop }
 ###### Proposition
 For $n \geq -1$, a morphism $f : X \to Y$ of ∞-groupoids is $n$-truncated